MilanPatel28/AlgoNexus/README.md

 In this website you will get to experience:
   - What are the algorithms all about
-  - How the alogrithms produce results for different outputs
+  - How the algorithms produce results for different outputs